 Have students create a Citizenship Glossary with illustrations and definitions that younger children in lower grades could understand.
 Have students share with others in the classroom or place it in the school library for use by other students.

 Have students create a book or comic book of campaign vocabulary.
 Include words, definitions, and illustrations.
-The following site is a great site with many common campaign terms.

 Branches of Government